Bangar-Lovejesh/Certus/README.md

 1. Navigate to the Document Management section

-2. Upload new PDF documents about RBC products:
+2. Upload new PDF documents about financial products:
    - Click "Upload Document"
    - Select a PDF file from your computer
    - The document will be processed, chunked, and added to the vector database